SS Ventnor: Final voyage

 The charitable association Cheong Sing Tong chartered Ventnor to return the remains of 499 bodies exhumed from 40 cemeteries in New Zealand to their homes in southern China.
 These men, mostly gold miners, were from the Poon Yu and Jung Seng districts of Guangdong Province.
-Nine elderly Chinese were also onboard as "coffin attendants", caring for the bones during the transit back to China.
+Nine elderly Chinese were also on board as "coffin attendants", caring for the bones during the transit back to China.
 The rest of her cargo was listed as "5,347 tons of coal for the Admiralty at Hong Kong, 144 sacks and 22 bales of fungus, one bale of tow and one bale of flax".

 Ventnor left Wellington for Hong Kong on 26 October 1902.
-At about 12:30 am the next morning she became stuck on a reef off the south coast of Cape Egmont.
+At about 12:30 am on the morning of October 27 she became stuck on a reef off the south coast of Cape Egmont.
 She freed herself under her own power, but water was leaking into her number one hold.
 However, Wellington had no suitable dockyard to repair her, so her Master, HG Ferry, decided to continue to Auckland instead of returning or heading for New Plymouth or Manukau Harbour.

 Water rose in the number one hold faster than her pumps could remove it, causing Ventnor to settle by the head.
 By evening on the next day she was unmanageable, her ballast tanks were full, and she was sinking.
-All hands were ordered to abandon ship, and she sank about 16 km off the coast, in 147 m of water, near Hokianga Heads on 27 October at 8:45 pm.
+All hands were ordered to abandon ship, and she sank about 16 km off the coast, in 147 m of water, near Hokianga Heads soon after 9:00 pm on 28 October.
 Two lifeboats, one commanded by the First Officer, reached Ōmāpere beach.
 A third lifeboat later reached land safely, but another capsized drowning 13 people including Captain Ferry and five of the nine elderly Chinese.
 None of the Chinese bodies was recovered at first.